MDAnalysis/MDAnalysis.github.io/_posts/2017-11-11-environments.md

 scientific applications.
 It is mostly used for Python packages but the system can be used with any programs.
 The [conda-forge](https://conda-forge.github.io/) community also provides a large collection of scientific software for Python, R and perl.
-Conda should be your first choice to manage different software versions.

 In this guide we will concentrate only on creating and managing environments with conda.
-For more information on general installation of package please refer to the [official documentation](https://conda.io/docs/using/pkgs.html).
+For more general information on installing conda please refer to the [official documentation](https://conda.io/docs/using/pkgs.html).

 Software is made available through different conda channels, which each act as a